 The first approach is technically correct because it follows state law, while the second one is more practical because the sales on on you federal return will match the gross receipts reported to the state and thereby avoid a discrepancy that would cause the state to want to audit.

-Either way you end up with the same taxable income on your income tax returns.
+Either way you will end up with the same taxable income on your income tax returns.